ccdigix/SACRED/docs/destinationTypes/AzureKeyVault.md

     "update": {
         "keyVaults": [
             {
                 "keyVaultName": "NAME OF THE KEY VAULT",
                 "certificateMappings":  {
-                    "KEY NAME OF A CERTIFICATE WITHIN THE ROTATION OUTPUT THAT WE WANT TO STORE":  "NAME OF THE KEY VAULT CERTIFICATE TO STORE IT IN", "ANOTHER KEY NAME OF A CERTIFICATE WITHIN THE ROTATION OUTPUT THAT WE WANT TO STORE":  "NAME OF ANOTHER KEY VAULT CERTIFICATE TO STORE IT IN", ...
+                    "NAME OF THE KEY VAULT CERTIFICATE TO STORE IT IN": "KEY NAME OF A CERTIFICATE WITHIN THE ROTATION OUTPUT THAT WE WANT TO STORE", "NAME OF ANOTHER KEY VAULT CERTIFICATE TO STORE IT IN": "ANOTHER KEY NAME OF A CERTIFICATE WITHIN THE ROTATION OUTPUT THAT WE WANT TO STORE", ...
                 }
             }